Famous Alcohol Abusers

 Many celebrities in need of alcohol abuse treatment attend private inpatient facilities that specialize in shielding them from the public eye as much as possible.

 As mentioned, though, some high profile people in recovery have been outspoken about their experiences, feeling that, as public figures, they can help raise awareness around the issues of drug and alcohol abuse.
-Sadly, there are also quite a few examples (e.g. Billie Holiday, Veronica Lake, Mickey Mantle, Amy Winehouse) of famous drug and alcohol abusers that did not receive the treatment they needed and, ultimately, passed away from issues related to their addiction.
+Sadly, there are also quite a few examples (e.g., Billie Holiday, Veronica Lake, Mickey Mantle, and Amy Winehouse) of famous drug and alcohol abusers who did not receive the treatment they needed and, ultimately, passed away from issues related to their addiction.